feathersjs/docs/guides/react.md

 # Feathers + React

-[React](https://facebook.github.io/react/) is *a JavaScript library for building user interfaces* which makes it ideal for real-time applications with Feathers and the [Feathers client](../clients/feathers.md) doing the heavy lifting for getting and updating data.
-In this guide we will create a plain React web front-end for the chat API from the [Your First App](../getting-started/readme.md) section.
+[React](https://facebook.github.io/react/) is *a JavaScript library for building user interfaces*, which makes it ideal for building real-time applications with Feathers.
+Let React take care of the view rendering and let [Feathers client](../clients/feathers.md) do the heavy lifting for communicating with your server and managing your data.

+In this guide we will create a plain React web front-end for the chat API built in the [Your First App](../getting-started/readme.md) section.

 If you haven't done so you'll want to go through that tutorial or you can find a [working example here](https://github.com/feathersjs/feathers-chat).